Biketoberfest 2017 Frequently Asked Questions

 We have put together this list of Frequently Asked Questions:

 A: Biketoberfest is a motorcycle festival that lasts from October 19-22.
 While the event doesn't last as long as the annual Bike Week in the spring, backups on US-1 and I-95, north and south of the Love's exit and travel stop, can become significant.

-Q: Why is Love’s not allowing any truck parking but still allowing four wheelers / cars to park?
+Q: Why is Love's not allowing any truck parking but still allowing four wheelers and cars to park?

-A: Long-term parking is never allowed for four wheelers/cars.
+A: Long-term parking is never allowed for four wheelers and cars.
 In the past when we attempted to impose 30-minute parking limits for trucks, it was difficult to enforce.
-The increased traffic volumes for truckers waiting to fuel – combined with the significant influx of cars, trucks and bikes during that week – caused traffic jams to the point that State Police had to close the exit.
-Love’s wants to provide the necessary fueling for our professional truck driver customers, but in order to ensure that is still available, we need to keep the trucks moving in and out at that exit.
+The increased traffic volumes for truckers waiting to fuel - combined with the significant influx of cars, trucks and bikes during that week - caused traffic jams to the point that State Police had to close the exit.
+Love's wants to provide the necessary fueling services for our professional truck drivers.
+To ensure that is available, we need to keep the trucks moving in and out at that exit.

 Q: If Love's sell spaces to bikers and media, isn't the company turning away truckers to make money off this event?

 A: While Love's does rent spaces to bikers, we do not rent space to media.
 In fact having to allow fuel-and-go only for our professional driver Customers significantly reduces our inside business for that week.

 Q: What if a truck driver is at their maximum driving time allowed by law and needs to have longer-term parking?

 A: Our intention in providing this notice more than one month prior to this event is so that there is plenty of time to make other arrangements in advance for that week.
 In addition to the in-store flyers at Love's 316, we also have flyers within the entire district of stores in several surrounding states.
 We are also notifying all of our fleet Customers by email, and sent out media advisories to trade publications, XM radio and trucking organizations.